NeoGranular/lanyon/_posts/2016-08-07-martial-god-chapter-01-27.md

 Therefore, when He Yitian stood up on his own accord and posed a challenge to He Yiming, the spectators felt it inconceivable.

-After quite a while, He Wude suddenly laughed with a laugh:
+After quite a while, He Wude suddenly laughed and said:

 “Yiming, your eldest brother has requested you for a duel; why don’t you fight for a bit.”